 Kumbalgarh is a beautiful, calm and serene place.
 You feel next to mother nature when you visit this place.
 It is full of greenery and hills. it is a beautiful town of forest that is nestled in hills.
 Lake located in between gives a wonderful form and hills and impressing fort built on hills leaves an impression on our minds.
-This is quite unique and interesting place that attracts tourist not only from the country but also round the globe.
-Place looks majestic in rainy season.
-There is nothing much to do part from feeling the fresh and natural breeze that is pollution free.
+This is quite a unique and interesting place that attracts tourists not only from the country but also around the globe.
+The place looks majestic in the rainy season.
+There is nothing much to do apart from feeling the fresh and natural breeze that is pollution-free.
 You would definitely add 5 more years to your life if you live in this serene and pure place.
 Most important things not to be missed when in Kumbalgarh are

 - Kumbalgarh wildlife sanctuary

 It is the sanctuary that stretches along the Aravalli hills.
-It covers area of around 578 sq km.
-It is located in Rajsamand district of Rajasthan.
-This sanctuary is home abode to variety of animals like bear, panther, wild monkeys, sambhal nilgai, four horned antelope, chinkara, etc. it also nestles ample variety of birds.
+It covers an area of around 578 sq km.
+It is located in the Rajsamand district of Rajasthan.
+This sanctuary is home abode to a variety of animals like bears, panthers, wild monkeys, sambal nilgai, four-horned antelope, chinkara, etc. it also nestles an ample variety of birds.

-There are many things to do in wildlife sanctuary.
-However, we enjoyed Jeep Safari in Kumbalgarh wildlife sanctuary.
-It takes around 3 hours to get back from Kumbagarh to Thandi beri.
+There are many things to do in a wildlife sanctuary.
+However, we enjoyed Jeep Safari in the Kumbalgarh wildlife sanctuary.
+It takes around 3 hours to get back from Kumbagarh to Thandi Beri.
 It is the most popular safari.
 Timings would be early morning 6 am and late evening 8 pm.
 We were most excited so we opted for early morning safari.
-Cold breeze and the pure air are enough to enjoy the jungle safari.
+The cold breeze and pure air are enough to enjoy the jungle safari.
 It was mesmerizing though we could not enjoy the sight of any such animals.
-Guides say animals are scared of noises of jeep and people so they go hide themselves.
+Guides say animals are scared of noises of jeep and people so they go hide.
 March to December is the best time to spot animals.

 Tips to visit Safari